The redeveloped Westfield Newmarket in Auckland, New Zealand, will house 230 specialty stores. Image courtesy of Scentre Group.

 The main building has five floors, each with a floor area of 11,500m² (123,785ft²).
 Credit: JPRO Ltd.

-The Westfield Newmarket retail and lifestyle centre in Auckland, New Zealand, has been redeveloped and refurbished to provide a world-class retail experience for the visitors.
+The Westfield Newmarket retail and lifestyle centre in Auckland, New Zealand, has been redeveloped and refurbished to provide a world-class retail experience for visitors.

-The multi-phase redevelopment project involved an investment of NZD790m ($570m), of which Scentre Group, the developer, contributed NZD400m ($288m).
-GIC, an investment fund based in Singapore, acquired a 49% interest in the shopping centre under a joint venture (JV) agreement with Scentre Group in 2014.
+GIC, an investment fund based in Singapore, acquired a 49% interest in the shopping centre under a joint venture (JV) agreement with Scentre in 2014.

-The redeveloped and extended mall is one of the biggest retail malls in Newmarket, with a gross leasable area of 88,150m² (948,838.7ft²).
-It serves approximately 555,000 residents.
+The redeveloped and extended mall is one of the biggest retail malls in Newmarket, with a gross leasable area of 86,866m² (93,5018ft²).
+It serves a population of 500,000 residents.

 Westfield Newmarket location